openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/frontend-glossary.rst

   Micro-frontend
     Micro-frontend is an industry standard term for small, composable, independently deployed pieces of a frontend.
 It has a specific and narrower meaning in Open edX's frontend.
 Open edX's decoupled frontend architecture has been called the "micro-frontend architecture" since 2018 or so, and the ``frontend-app-*`` repositories, specifically, are referred to as "micro-frontends" or "MFEs" for short.
 They're often called "micro-frontend applications" as well.
 Some might argue it's a misnomer, as many of our MFEs are quite large.
 Regardless, MFEs in Open edX refer to our independently deployed, siloed frontends which do not share dependencies, and which may contain one or more distinct parts of the overall frontend.

-    To support a cohesive vernacular for our post-MFE architecture (The "module" architecture?), we propose co-opting "micro-frontend" and "application" to refer to a sub-type of modules - :term:`application modules <Application Module>`.
-Each of the ``frontend-app-*`` repositories is really a collection of related micro-frontend applications co-located in the repository together because they share code and dependencies unique to their domain.
-For instance, the "learning" MFE - course outline, courseware, progress page, dates page, etc. - share a significant amount of code, but may be better thought of as a collection of related apps, not as "the learning app".
+    To support a cohesive vernacular for our post-MFE architecture (the :term:`Module Architecture`), we propose co-opting "application" to refer to a sub-type of modules - :term:`application modules <Application Module>`.
+Each of the ``frontend-app-*`` repositories is really a collection of related applications co-located in the repository together because they share code and dependencies unique to their domain.
+For instance, the modules in the "learning" MFE - course outline, courseware, progress page, dates page, etc. - share a significant amount of code, but may be better thought of as a collection of related apps, not as "the learning app".

     The rest of this glossary reflects the proposed usage of "application".